-Tony Adigun and Bettina John met for the first time in 2014 when they were working on a dance piece for The Place.
-Tony Adigun is the Founder and Artistic Director of the cutting edge hip-hop company AvantGarde Dance.
+Tony Adigun and Bettina John met for the first time in 2014 when they were working on a dance piece for The Place in London.
+Tony Adigun is the founder and artistic director of cutting edge hip-hop youth dance company AvantGarde Dance.
+Both have since collaborated on several productions.

-Tony Adigun choreographed the 30 minutes long graduation piece Area2.
-It is a fast pace, haunting and epic dance piece accompanied with progressive and diverse music.
-The choreography represents yet again Tony Adigun’s iconic style developed over the years with his Avantgarde Dance company.
+Tony Adigun choreographed this 30-minutes long piece commissioned by the dance school and venue The Place.
+It is a fast pace, haunting and epic piece accompanied by progressive and eclectic music.
+The choreography represents yet again Tony Adigun’s iconic style that he has developed with his Avantgarde Dance company.

-With the costumes Bettina John aimed to keep in line with the atmosphere of the music and general style of Tony’s work.
-In the design process however they developed a mature costume image inspired by work wear and the starck lines of modern architecture.
+With the costumes for Area Squared, Bettina John aimed to keep in line with the atmosphere of the music and general style of Adigun’s work.
+The result is a monochromatic and dynamic costume image inspired by work wear and the starck lines of modern architecture.

-The second piece shown further down is an adaptation of the 1977 dance piece Forest by Robert Cohen.
-Tony Adigun took elements from Cohen’s original like the unison of the dancers and the presicion of the movement and translated them into his own unique language.
-Both scores of the the two pieces have elements of natural sounds like wind and animal sounds whole Tony Adigun added some more electronic beats to it.
+Another piece John and Adigun collaborated on is an adaptation of the 1977 dance piece Forest by Robert Cohen.
+Tony Adigun took elements from Cohen’s original and translated them into his own unique language.
+The newly written score has elements of natural and animal sounds underlaid with electronic beats, which makes watching the piece into a uniquely atmospheric experience.

 Bettina John’s costumes reflect the feeling of being outside, in the wild, maybe after a few days of exploring nature.
 The piece was first shown in March 2015 as part of the 90’s birthday celebration of Robert Cohen.